Chirality Amplification and Chiral Segregation in Liquid Crystals

-To investigate coarsening behavior in the deracemized phase, we carried out a simulation of a larger system with $N=480$ and open boundary conditions, for a fixed chiral interaction ${K/J}=0.5$ and a temperature $T/T_{IN} = 0.067$ that falls in the deracemized cholesteric region of the phase diagram.
+To investigate coarsening behavior in the {mirror-image symmetry broken} phase, we carried out a simulation of a larger system with $N=480$ and open boundary conditions, for a fixed chiral interaction ${K/J}=0.5$ and a temperature $T/T_{IN} = 0.067$ that falls in the {segregated} cholesteric region of the phase diagram.
 We followed the coarsening over $2 \times 10^6$ Monte Carlo steps per spin.
 Our findings are shown in Fig.~\ref{fig:4} (c) and (d), where layers with ${\eta_i}=1$ are again shown in red and with ${\eta_i}=-1$ in blue.
-Layers with alternating chiral sense form within the first $1 \times 10^5$ time steps after starting from an initial random configuration as seen in Fig.~S5 (a).
-These widen with time as can be seen in more detail a in the cross sections shown in Fig.~S2 and Fig.~S5.
+Layers with alternating chiral sense form within the first $1 \times 10^5$ {Monte Carlo} steps after starting from an initial random configuration as seen in Fig.~S5 (a). {The sharp interface between left- and right-handed cholesteric layers is apparent even in these early configurations as shown by Fig.~S7.} These layers widen with time, shown in more detail in the cross sections shown in Fig.~S2 and Fig.~S5.
 Initially, multiple domains form with layer normals aligned along different body diagonal axes.
-Over time, those domains grow with time, the average layer width increases, and the number of layers drop.
-Layers annihilate via two mechanisms: (i) via motion and annihilation of edge dislocations in the layer structure, and (ii) via layer annihilation at corners of the cubic box facilitated by the open boundary conditions.
+Over time, those domains grow, the average layer width increases, and the number of layers drops.
+Layers annihilate via two mechanisms: (i) motion and annihilation of edge dislocations in the layer structure, and (ii) layer annihilation at corners of the cubic box facilitated by the open boundary conditions.
 The average layer thickness $L$ we find to increase continuously as $L \sim {t^{\alpha}}$ with scaling exponent $\alpha= {0.379} \pm {0.016}$ as shown in Fig.~\ref{fig:4} (d).
 Because layer formation and coarsening are driven by an intrinsically anisotropic surface tension, we do not expect this scaling exponent to be universally valid~\cite{Vollmayr1999,Sethna2023}.